MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 Out of scope features include: configuration of the AI config file through the webapp, playing against the AI when playing the game, and an additional Game / Game Script to test the AI.
 These features are out of scope due to their being unnecessary to the completion of this project and concept.
 ___

 Some Documentation is too large to be included in this README.
 Please refer to the [Documentation within this repository](Documentation/) for All documentation.
-Included are: High level Block Diagram, Logical Diagram, Physical Diagram, UML, Flowchart, DDL scripts, ER Diagram, Wireframe, and Sitemap.
+Included are: High level Block Diagram, Logical Diagram, Physical Diagram, UML, Flowchart, DDL scripts, ER Diagram, GAME Wireframe, Django Wireframes, and Sitemap.
 ___

 [Please check out my other projects](https://github.com/MikeUchmanowicz/Start)